Histamine intolerance: Causes

 The primary cause of histamine intolerance is considered by several authors to be insufficient activity or reduced levels of the enzyme diamine oxidase (DAO), which normally metabolizes histamine in the intestine.
 Dietary histamine enters the body through the intestinal epithelium.
 While histamine N-methyltransferase (HNMT), another enzyme that metabolize histamine, is also present in the gastrointestinal tract, DAO is more abundantly expressed in the tract and primarily protects against exogenous histamine from food or gut microbiota.
 Therefore, the role of HNMT is of lesser significance for breaking ingested histamine.
 Animal studies using DAO inhibitors have shown its protective role against ingested histamine with food.
 Other probable factors that may contribute to histamine intolerance include endogenous overproduction of histamine due to allergies or mastocytosis, genetic inheritance resulting in reduced DAO activity or effectiveness, pathological factors such as intestinal diseases affecting DAO production or function, pharmacological factors like medications inhibiting DAO activity, and alterations in gut microbiota leading to increased levels of bacteria secreting biogenic amines, including histamine.
-It has been established that certain bacteria within the gut microbiota, notably lactobacilli, have the ability to produce substantial amounts of histamine—the recognition of histamine as a significant metabolite of these intestinal bacteria raises doubts about the reliability of diagnostic stool analysis.
+It has been established that certain bacteria within the gut microbiota, such as lactobacilli, have the ability to produce substantial amounts of histamine—the recognition of histamine as a significant metabolite of these intestinal bacteria raises doubts about the reliability of diagnostic stool analysis.